Generic selectors

 Rolling resistance is a parameter that counteracts the rotational movement of the wheels on lift trucks or stacker trucks.
 A high rolling resistance leads to higher energy consumption as well as a higher degree of effort when moving manual transport equipment.

 Resistance, also known as rolling friction, is not a constant.
 It is highly dependent on the type of tyre and its rubber compound, the tyre dimensions, as well as variable factors such as tyre pressure or the floor surface.
-Unlike starting resistance, which refers exclusively to the amount of force required to start a vehicle, rolling resistance is the permanent force generated when a wheel rolls and is directed in the opposite direction to the movement.
-This guide aims to show you how to calculate and optimise these resistance forces.
+Unlike starting resistance, which refers exclusively to the amount of force required to start a vehicle, the rolling resistance of tyres is the permanent force generated when a wheel rolls and is directed in the opposite direction to the movement.
+With the help of rolling resistance coefficient values and formulas, this guide aims to show you how to calculate and optimise these resistance forces.

-How to: instructions for how to calculate rolling resistance
+Rolling resistance formulas: How to calculate rolling resistance of tyres

-Rolling resistance (FR, also called rolling friction coefficient) can be calculated using the following formula:
+Rolling resistance (FR, also called rolling friction coefficient) can be calculated using the following formulas:

 FR = CR x FN

 The resistance is thus calculated from the rolling resistance coefficient (CR) and the normal force (FN).
-The normal force depends on the weight on the wheel.
+The normal force in this formula refers to the weight force of the transport vehicle in kilograms (kg) on a horizontal road without an incline or decline and without aerodynamic effects such as lifting or pressure on the tyres.

 2. Calculating the rolling resistance coefficient

 The rolling resistance coefficient depends on the material properties of the tyre and the road surface, as well as the dimensions of the tyre (R=radius) and the distance travelled in metres (d).
-This results in the following formula:
+The value is necessary for calculating the rolling resistance and can be determined with formula:

 CR=d/R